 Although most work injury claims efficiently resolve, resolution of 5 percent of claims is protracted, accounting for 84 percent of the approximately $1 billion which is spent annually in Washington State for injured worker medical and time-loss expenses.

 Again, these expenses are passed onto patients and employers alike in the form of increased premiums and onto the consumers of the goods and services produced by these employees and employers.

 Premiums depend upon the safety record of a given employer but also on the classification of the industry.
 For example, with logging and roofing, which are are relatively dangerous occupations, hourly premium (paid to L&I or the self-insured company) exceed $8 per hour.

 Safety can really pay, with a small company (20 employees) with a poor safety record paying in excess of an additional $60,000 per year in premiums.

 Surprisingly, the most expensive work injury claims are usually neither falls from high buildings nor lost arms or legs, but back injuries that without proper treatment and management linger and deter otherwise able-bodied people from returning to the work force.
 Chiropractic and massage therapy has a great track record in accelerating back injury healing and return-to-work-and-full-function (source: L&I research).
 On the other hand, routine and protracted use of opiods for work injuries can be ineffective or even harmful.

 How the System Works

-Note: Ask our front desk for the brochure, “Workers’ Guide to Industrial Insurance Benefits,” in English and Spanish, available to help guide injured patients toward realistic industrial insurance expectations.
+See the “Workers’ Guide to Industrial Insurance Benefits,” available in English or Spanish, for guidance and realistic industrial insurance expectations.